 Scientists are learning more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal vulvar cells to become cancer.
 This information is already being used to develop new drugs that counteract the effects of these gene changes.
 The ultimate goal of this research is gene therapy.
 Gene therapy involves replacing the damaged genes in cancer cells with normal genes in order to stop the abnormal behavior of these cells.

-There have been case reports of using drugs known as targeted therapies to treat vulvar cancers.
+Researchers are learning more about the gene and protein changes that take place in vulvar cancer cells.
+Drugs that target changes like these are already being used to treat other cancers.
+There have been case reports of using these drugs known as targeted therapies to treat vulvar cancers, too.
 These drugs do not have the same kind of side effects as traditional chemo drugs do.
 So far, the drugs cetuximab and erlotinib have been tried and doctors have reported some success in a few patients.
 Sometimes cetuximab is combined with cisplatin chemotherapy for treatment.
-Further studies of these drugs are needed.
+These drugs need further study.

-Clinical trials are underway to determine the best way to combine surgery, radiation therapy, and chemotherapy.
-For example, these trials will provide information about whether certain groups of patients benefit from radiation after surgery and whether patients with cancer that has spread to lymph nodes benefit from chemotherapy or pelvic radiation therapy.
+Clinical trials are being done to determine the best way to use and combine surgery, radiation therapy, and chemotherapy.
+These trials will provide information about whether certain groups of patients benefit from radiation after surgery and whether patients with cancer that has spread to lymph nodes benefit from chemotherapy or pelvic radiation therapy.

 The use of internal radiation therapy, called brachytherapy, along with external beam radiation is being studied.
 This form of radiation is done by placing tiny pieces of radioactive material right into the tumor.
 It's already used to treat other types of cancer, and women with certain vulvar tumors might benefit from it, too.
 More research is needed to find out if and when this treatment might improve treatment outcomes.